How to Extract Files From Multiple Folders [Easy Steps]

 Although doing it manually for each folder is possible and the most common way, it is also time-consuming and tedious.

-The situation gets worse if there are many subfolders and you need to extract only some of them.
+The situation worsens if there are many subfolders and you need to extract only some.
 To make it easier, you can use built-in File Explorer settings to achieve this.
-Below, we show you easy ways how to extract files from multiple folders in both Windows 10 and 11.
+Below, we show you easy ways to extract files from multiple folders in Windows 10 and 11.

 How do I get files out of folders at once?